 Any pupils with particular needs are included as fully as possible into the normal classroom environment and, where appropriate, the curriculum is adjusted.
 Sometimes it may be appropriate to withdraw a pupil sensitively, to work individually with a TA or the SENCo in order to acquire, reinforce or extend skills more effectively.
 For some pupils, withdrawal sessions may be used to improve motor skills or application or to give support in a particular area e.g. spelling.
-Withdrawal programmes are normally time-limited and criteria for inclusion in such programmes are normally identified in the Moderation document.
+Withdrawal programmes are normally time-limited.